bitsofcotton/NAND/README.md

 If we have described end of condition as condition itself, the algorithm is defined and it usually be optimization problem.
 So we need the code set better efficient than them s.t. for m constraint n variables, ideally memory is smaller than O(mn), arithmetic operation number is smaller than O(mn^2), for mn core CPUs, the time is faster than O((lg(m) + lg(n)) \* L) for L bit operation.

+# Tips
+One of the method reducing source code is to exclude same or similar structures from reading binary perspective.
+So with this, this repository aims and follows class capsule with arithmetic method in mathematics.
+One of a perspective of mathematics is to treat quantities and their structures as calculatible possible simple way, and is often has a structure repeat, invert, and they sometimes treated as arithmetic operations.
+Some conditions needs variables along with initialize / ensure method.
+Except some of the special flows especially initialize/error flow, I don't know whether or not special flows other than if then else, for, while is needed.
+And if we implement such flows with class capsule, it usually vanishes the condition.
+But, it would be greately appreciated if you know the methods reducing source code other than along with preparing data nor how to treat data in the codes.

+# Things undone.
+This repository has NO materialized implementation.
+There exists huge fields they have important materials.